goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 ####Locally Nameless

 The locally nameless approach to binders is a mix of the two previous approaches.
 Whilst a named representation uses variables for both free and bound variables and the nameless encoding uses de Bruijn indices in both cases as well, a locally nameless encoding distinguishes between the two types of variables.
 Free variables are represented by names, much like in the named version, and bound variables are encoded using de Bruijn indices.
-By using de Bruijn indices for bound variables, we again obtain an inductive definition of terms which are already $alpha$-equivalent.
+By using de Bruijn indices for bound variables, we again obtain an inductive definition of terms which are $\alpha$-equivalent.

-While closed terms, like $\lambda x.x$ and $\lambda y.y$ are represented as de Bruijn terms, the term $\lambda x.xz$ and $\lambda x.xz$ are encoded as $\lambda\ 0z$.
+While closed terms, like $\lambda x.x$ and $\lambda y.y$ are represented as de Bruijn terms, the term $\lambda x.xz$ and $\lambda y.yz$ are encoded as $\lambda\ 0z$.
 The following definition captures the syntax of the locally nameless terms:

 ~~~{.isabelle}
 datatype ptrm =